State Apostille Services from USA

 Option 1: Apply by Mail

--This option is best if your travel date is more than five weeks away.
+This option is best if your travel date is more than 10 weeks away - allowing 6 to 8 weeks for processing plus mailing time in both directions.
 It's convenient and ideal for applicants who are not located in Washington, DC.
 The mailed FBI apostille requests are processed in the US Department of State's office in Virginia.

 To apply by mail, you'll need to include the following in your package: